Lee486/gaDump/index.md

+## Update: 5/18

+Will update this page to be cleaner and easier to read (eventually) for now.
+I need a place to host the Demo GA to see what can be hosted where.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Lee486/gaDump/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.